fusioncharts/dev_centre_docs/getting-started/angular/angularjs/add-drill-down-using-angularjs.md

 1. Included the necessary libraries and components using `require`.
 For example, `angularjs-fusioncharts`, `fusioncharts`, etc.

-2. Add the chart and the theme as a dependency to the core.
+2. Add the chart and the theme as dependencies to the core.

 3. Stored the chart configuration in a JSON object.
 In the JSON object:
     * The chart type has been set to `column2d` for the first chart.
 For Column 2D chart, the alias is `column2d`.
 Once the data plots in the Column charts are clicked, the rendered chart is a Pie 2D chart (alias name: `pie2d`).Find the complete list of chart types with their respective alias [here](https://www.fusioncharts.com/dev/chart-guide/list-of-charts).